raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 120 feet
+**Range:** 36.0m

 **Components:** V, S

 **Duration:** Concentration, up to 10 minutes

-For the duration, no sound can be created within or pass through a 20-foot radius sphere centered on a point you choose within range.
+For the duration, no sound can be created within or pass through a 6.0m radius sphere centered on a point you choose within range.
 Any creature or object entirely inside the sphere is immune to thunder damage, and creatures are deafened while entirely inside it.
 Casting a spell that includes a verbal component is impossible there.

 #### Silent Image